This website and blog does not provide medical advice, diagnosis or treatment. Read full disclaimer.

 Urine or Blood Ketone Tester?

 You can test your ketones by testing urine or by testing blood.
 I have previously purchased some urine test strips, but thought a blood test would be much easier, and it is!
-The KetoSens Blood Ketone Meter works very similarly to a glucose meter, so if you know how to test your blood glucose, you’ll probably find this meter quite intuitive.
+The KetoSens Blood Ketone Meter works very similarly to a glucose meter, so if you know how to test your blood glucose, you’ll find this meter quite intuitive.
 It’s an FDA approved device and right now the starter kit is selling for about $40, which includes 10 test strips.

 Not bad for something that could save your life!